DaveLiddament/phpstan-rule-test-helper/README.md

 This library provides [AbstractRuleTestCase](src/AbstractRuleTestCase.php), which extends PHPStan's `RuleTestCase`.

-It offers a simpler way to write tests for custom rules, specifically:
+It offers a simpler way to write tests for custom rules.
+Specifically:

 1. No need to specify line numbers in the test code.
 2. You can specify the expected error message once.